GoogleCloudPlatform/ml-on-gcp/gae_serve/README.md

         - **Note that you will not be able to delete the `default` service from your project.**

+    See the [documentation](https://cloud.google.com/appengine/docs/flexible/python/configuring-your-app-with-app-yaml) for more information about `app.yaml`.

 1. Deploy the backend service:

     `gcloud app deploy`